All Episodes

 This is where you really have to have sort of difficult conversations with yourself and the people that you love.

-So it's not the time for hot-headed action at all.
+It's not the time for hot-headed action at all.

-Well, I mean I agree.
+Well, I mean, I agree.

 That's the thing.

-Like make like I've seen a lot of people saying, well, a lot of people need to be fired for this.
+Like, make like I've seen a lot of people saying, well, a lot of people need to be fired for this.

-I was like, yeah, maybe.
+I was like, yeah, maybe, actually.

 And it speaks more to the toxic culture of these environments.

-Uh if you're Fox News and you own that, are you sure you want to allow that to continue?
+If you're Fox News and you own that, are you sure you want to allow that to continue?

 No.